Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Method

 \subsection{Network Architecture}

-We select a single layer of ConvGRU with 64 feature channels as our backbone network.
-The \texttt{Encoder} network consists of 5 convolutional layers with 2 layers adding a residual connection.
-Event bins are downsampled to 1/8 of their original size and expanded to 64 channels before being processed by the backbone RNN.
+We use a single-layer ConvGRU with 96 channels as our backbone network.
+The \texttt{Encoder} network, with 9 convolutional layers (4 having residual connections), produces 64-dim lower-resolution feature maps from each event bin as input to the RNN.
+The RNN outputs a lower-resolution flow field which is upsampled back to the original input size via convex upsampling, similar to \cite{eraft, raft}.
 The \texttt{WSM} module takes the same architecture as the \texttt{Encoder} network.
-For details of the architecture of the modules, we refer to the supplementary material.